It looks like House may have suffered a premature death as the shows ending didn't necessarily have to come at all this year.

 - Hugh Laurie Affair Katie Jacobs

-- was house really cancelled
+- why was full house cancelled

-- why was house md cancelled
+- is house cancelled